Anas68755/PolyBuild/README.md

 ```

 **Process:**
-1. Fetches remote version manifest
+1. Fetches the remote version manifest
-2. Compares with local `VERSION`
+2. Compares it with the local version
-3. Downloads new script if newer version exists
+3. Downloads the new script if a newer version is available
-4. Verifies SHA-256 hash (if provided)
+4. Verifies the SHA-256 hash, if the manifest provides one
-5. Backs up current script to `.backup`
+5. Backs up the current script to `polybuild.py.backup`
-6. Replaces in-place

-### Disable Checks

-If you want to skip the update check, use `--check-tools` or work offline.
+6. Writes the new script in place, then verifies it byte-compiles cleanly — automatically restoring the backup if it doesn't

 ---

 ## Dependency Management

-### What Gets Updated
+### What Gets Updated (via `--update-deps`)

 | Ecosystem | Files Scanned | Update Command |
 |-----------|--------------|----------------|